oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 > To further avoid potential issues with an update, it can be worth taking a full backup of your existing flow, disabling the sensor and sensor-configuration nodes, redeploying and restarting Home Assistant and Node-RED, so as to remove the existing entity registrations in Home Assistant first.
 Then deleting the existing flow entirely before import, so as to prevent duplication of the sensor or configuration nodes and the problems this can generate.

-- Copy the Node-RED flow (see the release file).
-In Node-RED go to the hamburger menu, select ‘import’, paste the flow, and import.
+- Save the Node-RED flow (see the release file).
+In Node-RED go to the hamburger menu, select ‘import’, and import the JSON flow file.

 - Add any missing nodes to your palette.
 You will need [node-red-contrib-cron-plus](https://flows.nodered.org/node/node-red-contrib-cron-plus) to run the binary sensor schedules.